AidanDavid/SiteCompare/README.md

 main (class)
 - takes user inputs to be performed upon
 - user can perform Wget to download website files
+  - When asked to input a path, Wget will create a folder with the name of the site at the end of that path
+  - Doing a Wget will overwrite a folder of the same name, use a different path if this is to be avoided
 - user can perform file comparison (FileChecker) on their directories (Wget or not)
 - user can perform code comparison (CodeChecker) on their files
 - user can perform link testing (LinkChecker) on files or urls